-For the current year, comments received from the externa specific action is required.
+For the current year, comments received from the external management consultant are generic in nature so there is no specific action is required.

 Disclosure of Cost Audit

 Your Company had filed Form 23C for appointment of Cost Auditor relating to its activities of generation of electricity from windmill turbine under the Companies (Cost Audit Report) Rules, 2011.
 However, based on another Circular dated November 30, 2011 issued by the Ministry of Corporate Affairs (MCA), your Company claimed exemptions from the requirement of the Cost Auditor for the said purposes and accordingly, had written a letter dated December 19, 2012 to MCA, Cost Audit Branch, for withdrawal of the appointment of the said Cost Auditor as well as cancellation of the Form 23C so filed.
 Reply to the said letter is awaited from the MCA.